-It is the longest hutong in Beijing, but it is famous for its historical events rather than its length.
-In the Yuan Dynasty (1271–1368), it was called Dongjiangmi Xiang (East River Rice Lane), as it was next to the river port where rice and grains from the south were unloaded for distribution in Beijing.
-After the Boxer Rebellion in 1900, according to the Boxer Protocol, this hutong was renamed the Legation Quarter (Dongjiaomin Xiang, as shown on official maps from then on).
+In the Yuan Dynasty (1271–1368), it was called Dongjiangmi Xiang ('East River Rice Lane'), as it was next to the river port where rice and food from the south were unloaded for distribution in Beijing.
+After the Boxer Rebellion in 1900, the hutong was renamed the Legation Quarter (Dongjiaomin Xiang, as shown on official maps from then on).
 It became an area managed by foreign legations, and all Chinese residents in the area had to move out.
-Therefore there are many Western-style buildings in this hutong.

 - Location: on the east of Tiananmen Square